brianfrankcooper/YCSB/kudu/README.md

 ```

 Additional configurations:
-* `masterQuorum`: The master's address.
+* `kudu_master_addresses`: The master's address.
 The default configuration expects a master on localhost.
-* `pre_split_num_tablets`: The number of tablets (or partitions) to create for the table.
+* `kudu_pre_split_num_tablets`: The number of tablets (or partitions) to create for the table.
 The default
 uses 4 tablets.
 A good rule of thumb is to use 5 per tablet server.
-* `table_num_replicas`: The number of replicas that each tablet will have.
+* `kudu_table_num_replicas`: The number of replicas that each tablet will have.
 The default is 3.
 Should
 only be configured to use 1 instead, for single node tests.
-* `sync_ops`: If the client should buffer data before sending it.
+* `kudu_sync_ops`: If the client should buffer data before sending it.
 The default is false.
 Should
 always be set to true for the run phase.
+* `kudu_block_size`: The data block size used to configure columns.
+The default is 4096 bytes.

 Then, you can run the workload:

 ```
-bin/ycsb run kudu -P workloads/workloada -p sync_ops=true
+bin/ycsb run kudu -P workloads/workloada -p kudu_sync_ops=true
 ```